tke1973/rustslinger/README.md

 ## Why?

-**rustslinger** is a fully functional, non-trivial learning and experimenting application written to get familiar with the Rust programming language.
+**rustslinger** is a fully functional, non-trivial, learning and experimentation application written to get familiar with the Rust programming language.

-Key concepts and technologies used in **rustslinger** include:
+Key concepts and technologies used to develop **rustslinger** include:

 - Conncurrency with async/await
 - Mutlitheading